madera/cryptox/README.md

 |     sha384    |        384        |
 |     sha512    |        512        |

+### Symmetric Encryption

+In the works on a private branch.

 ## History
 During almost two decades of professional software development I've created wrappers and code utilities that have been copied and pasted on my projects over and over.
 I'm putting them (rather slowly) into public repositories to help me organize my code and also to see if it helps other developers.
 As an added bonus, people can contribute and make the library better.

+For now, only Message Digest code has been uploaded.

 # License